nodeshift-starters/reactive-example/README.md

 ## Setup Kafka Operator

 Installing the Kafka Operator using the Web Console of Openshift is pretty straightforward.
+A more visual guide is provided [here](./KAFKA_OPERATOR_SETUP.md)

 First, go to the *Operator Hub* and search for *Kafka*.
 A few choices might show up,  but we want the one that says "Strimzi" which is the community Kafka version.